GitoriousLispBackup/eql/Qt_EQL_dynamic/README.txt

 BUILD / RUN
 ===========

-Build the plugin in "cpp/" before running the examples.
+Build the plugins in "cpp/", "cpp_calling_lisp/" before running the examples.